burnpiro/erdem.pl/content/posts/2021/2021-05-positional-encoding/positional-encoding.md

 </figure>

 > **Warning**
-> This plot has builtin ilusion, it's not actually an inlusion but because it tries to print 40k+ values on 670px (height) it cannot show the correct value of anything with the wavelength smaller than 1px.
+> This plot has a built-in illusion, it's not actually an illusion but because it tries to print 40k+ values on 670px (height) it cannot show the correct value of anything with a wavelength smaller than 1px.
 That's why anything prior to column 24 is visually incorrect even if the right values were used to generate this plot.

 ## Conclusions

-Positional embeddings are there to give a transformer knowledge about position of the input vectors.
+Positional embeddings are there to give a transformer knowledge about the position of the input vectors.
 They are added (not concatenated) to corresponding input vectors.
 Encoding depends on three values:

 - $pos$ - position of the vector
 - $i$ - index within the vector